 With average deployments of just a handful of branches and limited support for public clouds, SD-WAN is, at best, a head start to the cloud-native network-as-a-service offering required for modern SASE solutions.
-The eventual solution to SASE networking challenges will look a lot more like Trustgrid.
+The eventual solution to SASE networking challenges will look a lot more flexible than current SD-WAN solutions.

-Trustgrid Connect is a next-gen SD-WAN based on a platform that also integrates with remote access and edge computing capabilities.
+Trustgrid Connect represents the evolution of SD-WAN technology.
+Based on a platform which integrates multipe capabilities, it is a next-gen SD-WAN but also integrates with end-user remote access functions and edge computing capabilities.

 - Cloud-Native Networking – One of the central tenets of SASE is that it delivers its network security services from the cloud.
 Networking from the cloud is very different than connecting a branch office.
 Routing of traffic through multi-tenant environments, managing traffic hopping through a network of PoPs, and ensuring availability across multiple cloud regions not only exceeds the thresholds of many SD-WAN provider’s technologies but would require Bruce Lee-like technical abilities to manage.
 Trustgrid natively handles and automates many of these functions to create a network of connectivity across any environment that can be managed with minimal staff.